Yahoo says Verizon buyout delayed but still on

 The hacks haven't just been bad for Yahoo's image, they've thrown the company's entire fate into disarray.
 Concerns about the cyberattacks and their fallout have reportedly given Verizon executives pause about the deal, the acquisition price or both.

-If the sale does go through, it's expected to close sometime in the first quarter, so this could be Yahoo's last earnings report as an independent company.

-When Mayer, who Yahoo would not make available for an interview, joined the company in 2012, she was seen as a potential savior for the troubled internet pioneer.
+When Mayer joined the company in 2012, she was seen as a potential savior for the troubled internet pioneer.
 A former Google executive, she helped bring the company into the mobile era by refreshing all of Yahoo's services for phones and tablets.
-But Mayer, 41, never figured out how to make much money off of the company's properties.
+But Mayer, 41, never figured out how to make much money off the company's properties.

 When, or if, Yahoo's sale to Verizon closes, what's left of Yahoo will basically be an investment company, with a lucrative stake in the Chinese ecommerce giant Alibaba worth more than $30 billion.
 Earlier this month, Yahoo said it will name the leftover part of the company Altaba, and reduce the number of members on its board.